etaaa/go-webhooks/README.md

 )

 func main() {
-	// CREATE A NEW WEBHOOK OBJECT - MOST FIELDS IN THE EXAMPLE ARE OPTIONAL BUT THERE ARE MORE AVAILBABLE newWebhook := wh.Webhook{
+	// CREATE A NEW WEBHOOK OBJECT - MOST FIELDS IN THE EXAMPLE ARE OPTIONAL AND THERE ARE MORE AVAILBABLE content := wh.Webhook{
 		Content:   "This is the webhook's content - up to 2000 characters long.",
 		Username:  "go-webhooks",
 		AvatarUrl: "https://golang.org/lib/godoc/images/footer-gopher.jpg",